Multi-Platform Ultra-SuperBrand Portfolio Introduction

-For registrants of generic term .Com and top-level domains, the Supreme Court decision validates that such .Com domain names are fully capable of trademark protection.
-This ruling adds enormous defensible and scalable value for Booking.Com and more importantly for the GlobalDigital Superbrand Portfolio that includes a grandfathered multi-national GlobalDigital.Com® registered trademark.
+For registrants of generic termed .Com and other top-level domains, this U.S. Supreme Court decision validates the distinctive right that .Com domain names are fully capable of trademark protection.
+This ruling adds enormous defensible and scalable value for Booking.Com and more importantly for the GlobalDigital Superbrand Portfolio that already includes a multi-national GlobalDigital.Com® registered trademark.

-This registration acts as a defensible cornerstone for portfolio trademark filing opportunities that add scalable defensible I.P. asset value across the GlobalDigital.Com® Superbrand Portfolio.
+This registration acts as a defensible cornerstone for portfolio trademark filing opportunities adding scalable defensible I.P. asset value across the GlobalDigital.Com® Superbrand Portfolio.

 I.P.
 Outperforms Any Other Corporate Asset Class